 Preimplantation Genetic Screening (PGS)

-What Is PGS?
+What Is PGS Fertility Treatment?

 “Preimplantation genetic screening” (PGS) is used when the parents have no known mutations that are expected to cause disease in the embryo, and are presumed to have a normal karyotype.
 PGS tests the embryo to confirm that the embryo has an even number of chromosomes.